Veeam Kasten Best Practices

 You have the flexibility to define multiple retention policies with different time periods for your workloads.
 For instance, Policy 1 could schedule two daily snapshots of an application without exporting it.
 On the other hand, Policy 2 could capture two additional snapshots per day and then export the application.
 This approach would help to effectively manage the storage space locally and remotely.

-To further optimize storage usage, K10 automatically employs deduplication and compression techniques on exports, helping to conserve space while retaining data integrity.
+To further optimize storage usage, Veeam Kasten automatically employs deduplication and compression techniques on exports, helping to conserve space while retaining data integrity.
 This ensures efficient utilization of your storage resources and cost-effective data protection.

 By adopting multi-tenancy, you can assign appropriate privileges to different users or teams, ensuring that they have access only to the resources necessary for their specific tasks.
 This not only enhances security but also streamlines the backup management process.